 May and June were weird months- the weather was gorgeous, but we weren't able to make the most of it, due to school exams for the daughter and crazy new developments in Mr WB's business.
-Still, we managed a few days here and there in the Motorhome, enjoying Hampshire, Devon and Dorset.
+Still, we managed a few days here and there in the Motorhome, enjoying Hampshire and Dorset, and also a wonderful road trip around Devon.
 We also had a great party on the boat for my birthday- and a trip to the Ritz in London for Jade and I- how spoilt were we!?!

 Norway in the Motorhome

 July and August was the BIG ONE- we set off for Norway.
 This was the trip we had been talking about for years, but couldn't do whilst I was at work.
 It was the driving force behind us changing our entire life- no pressure then!

 The weather was glorious through Belgium, Holland, Germany and Denmark and for our first couple of nights in Norway- but sadly turned for the worse after that, leaving us with 3 weeks of non-stop rain.
 Norway is stunning and definitely an incredible place to visit- but the weather can definitely make or break any vanlife holiday as pretty much everything is based on being outdoors.
 Still, we did manage to get the motorbikes out for one day when we rode Trollstigen, which was DEFINITELY worth the expense of taking them with us.
 We also walked behind waterfalls, found incredible camping spots and ate the most delicious pizza I have ever tasted.
 Seriously.

 It was in the middle of this trip that we randomly started talking about getting a dog… which led to us ‘just looking' on the internet… and as soon as we saw Mac's little face I was completely smitten.
 To the point that I didn't want to phone the breeder in case he was no longer available… (I'm really sensible like that!)